 This story was first published on 16 January 2019.
 If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

-The Australian Government recognises many parents of young children need help to plan and prepare for employment by the time their children start school.
+The Australian Government recognises many parents and carers of young children need help to plan and prepare for employment by the time their children start school.
 ParentsNext aims to improve their work readiness and future employment prospects.

 What is ParentsNext?

-Parents have reported a range of benefits after participating in the program, including increased confidence, self-esteem, direction and motivation.
-Parents who participated in the program showed an increased chance of studying or training as well as an increased chance of getting a job.1
+Participants report a range of benefits after participating in the program, including increased confidence, self-esteem, direction and motivation.
+Participants also show an increased chance of studying or training as well as an increased chance of getting a job.1

 What is the aim of ParentsNext?